Installing a Later 1991-93 Windshield

 old windshield.
 If the old windshield is cracked

-or you're not trying to salvage it - just
+or you're not trying to salvage it, just

-then just pull it away or push from inside.
+getting the A-pillars and top edge loose will do.
+Then just pull it away or push from inside.

-The old windshields are notably
+Old windshields are notably

-heavier/thicker than the new ones.
+heavier and thicker than new ones.

 4. CLEAN: Your pinch weld should be completely

-to remove the old butyl and clean the
+5. You'll see in the above TB thread, chemicals to remove the old butyl and clean the

-6. If you use guitar/safety/piano wire
+6. You can use guitar/safety/piano wire

 you can see where the old clips are and navigate

-around them with the wire OR use a screw
+around them with the wire OR you can use a screwdriver to pry out the clips.

 7. The new later style windshield comes